7oul/WEBULATOR_-_Mini-calculator/README.md

 # WEBULATOR---Mini-calculator
 A mini two input calcualtor made with HTML, CSS and JS

+NOTE : I'm new to GitHub and I'm learning how to use it.

-Please put HTML, CSS and Javascript files in the same folder
+Please put all CSS files in a folder - call it "Styles"

-It can do Addition, Subtraction, Multiplication and Division.
-The simpe stuff lol
+Put the JS file in another folder - call it "Script"

+Then put everything in one folder ( leave the HTML inside the parent folder by itself )